Close search

 "BW is the perfect playground for our artistic goals — as a writing team and brothers.
 We have received an enthusiastic response to our work by everyone involved.
 Dean Susan Van Vorst has been a cheerleader and helped us secure a spot performing on April 12 as part of the Bach Festival," emphasized Gideon.

 "Professors Clint Needham and Rob Kovacs have worked with us on revising our music and orchestrations, song by song.
 Voice faculty members Joanne Uniatowski, Marc Weagraff, and Sandy Simon have sat in on rehearsals and offered feedback.
-And for the past two years, Vicky Bussert has taken us to the NAMT music theater festival in New York City, where we hope our own shows will be featured in the future.
+And for the past two years, professor Vicky Bussert has taken us to the NAMT music theater festival in New York City, where we hope our own shows will be featured in the future.
 We couldn't have gotten this far without the support of so many BW friends and teachers," believes Gideon.

 Photos courtesy of the Temple Brothers